Greetings friend and Welcome!!

 - The proprietary chord mechanism makes it so you can only use Audio Technica cables with this set.
-You could buy an adapter, but it will run you an extra $35 bucks or so.
+You could buy an adapter, but it will cost.
 Again, not really worth all the trouble in my opinion.

 - Saw some people who said that if you wear glasses, these may become a bit uncomfortable as well due to the issue of clamping force.

 - I can’t really come to a clear consensus about the bass either way; some say it’s overpowering, while others claim there’s not enough.
 Still others say the response is tight and balanced.

 - The Soundstage here isn’t out of this world, but it’s tighter than that of the M50/50x.
 What is Soundstage?

 - The treble on the 40x’s may be a bit bright/sibilant to some.
 What does sibilant mean?